memgraph/docs/mage/query-modules/python/date.md

 #### Output:

-- `parsed: int` ➡ number of time units that have elapsed since the Unix epoch
+- `parsed: int` ➡ number of time units that have elapsed since the Unix epoch.

 #### Usage: